 - For the crumb topping:Toss together the brown sugar, white sugar, flour, almonds, and salt until well combined.
 Add melted butter and stir again.
 When it is well mixed, work the mixture between your hands until it begins to hold together.
 Crumble it up and sprinkle it over the top of cake.

-- Bake at 350 degrees for 40 to 45 minutes.
+- Bake for 40 to 45 minutes.
 Remove from oven when center appears to be set and crumb topping is golden brown.
 Allow to cool for about 15 minutes before slicing and serving.

 Nutrition information is automatically calculated using generic ingredients, and is an estimate not a guarantee.
 For more accurate results, please refer to the labels on your ingredients at home.